-growing upside-down tomatoes
+growing upside-down tomatoes on the roof

 Spring is here, and many of us are wistfully dreaming of growing and eating